Diversity Makes a Difference

 Are you seeking a campus with a balanced blend of males to females?

-At Asbury University, the male to female student ratio is above the national average of about 40:60 with a student body that is equally balanced.
+At Asbury University, the male to female student ratio is above the national average of about 40:60 with a student body that is predominantly female.

 Analyze Male/Female Diversity at Asbury

-Where available, the chart below includes the male to female percentage among Asbury's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among Asbury's undergraduate students.

 Above Average Location Diversity